stoic-roboticist/kmriiwa_ws_devel/README.md

 ```
 This is required in order to get kmr_concatentator to work. kmr_concatenator takes input from the two laser scanners on the robot and concatenates them into a single LaserScan message expressed in a single frame.
 The transformation from laser scanner frames to a central frame is therefore required.

+It is important that you set simulated to either True or False in the concatenator_node.py.
+By default, it is False.

 To concatenate the laser scan messages, run
 ```
 $ ros2 launch kmr_concatenator concatenator.launch.py